corbindavenport/nexus-tools/README.md

 ![Nexus Tools logo](https://i.imgur.com/2l38Zqb.png)
 ================

-Nexus Tools is a simple installer for the [Android SDK Platform Tools](https://developer.android.com/studio/releases/platform-tools), which includes [ADB](https://developer.android.com/studio/command-line/adb.html), Fastboot, [systrace](https://developer.android.com/studio/profile/systrace-commandline.html), and other programs.
+Nexus Tools is a simple installer for the [Android SDK Platform Tools](https://developer.android.com/studio/releases/platform-tools), which includes [ADB](https://developer.android.com/studio/command-line/adb.html), Fastboot, [Systrace](https://developer.android.com/studio/profile/systrace-commandline.html), and other applications.
 These are commonly used for Android development and device modding. __Nexus Tools works on both macOS and Linux.__

-The installer does not need to be downloaded, simply copy and paste this command into the Terminal and press ENTER:
+The installer does not need to be downloaded, just paste this command into the terminal:
 ```
 bash <(curl -s https://raw.githubusercontent.com/corbindavenport/nexus-tools/master/install.sh)
 ```